coringilbert16-cmyk/EvoSim-/README.md

 If a mechanism is necessary to implement an approved behavior but its exact form has not yet been determined, that mechanism must be discussed and approved before becoming part of EvoSim's architecture.

 **No deviation from this document is authorized without explicit approval from the project owner.**

+amendment for blueprint design:

+EvoSim — Developmental Field Blueprint Specification

+Status: Approved
+Authority: Master Technical Specification 2.4
+Purpose: Define the genome blueprint as developmental intent rather than an explicit construction diagram.

+---

+1. Core Principle

+The EvoSim blueprint is not a diagram of an organism.

+It describes the developmental tendencies encoded by a genome: where material is favored, where structure is favored, how connectivity is favored, and the approximate scale toward which development tends.

+The blueprint does not prescribe the exact physical organism.

+The authoritative developmental chain is:

+Genome → Developmental Field Blueprint → Construction / Development Solver → Physical Organism Structure

+The physical organism structure is the final authority.

+---

+2. What the Blueprint Represents

+The blueprint represents a compact set of continuous developmental fields.

+Initial fields are:

+1. Material-composition fields
+2. Structural-density field
+3. Connectivity field
+4. Preferred developmental mass

+These are preferences, not commands.

+A field may influence where the construction solver attempts to place or develop material, but it cannot require an impossible realization.

+---

+3. What the Blueprint Must NOT Specify

+The blueprint must not directly encode:

+- Exact material instances
+- Exact unit count
+- Exact coordinates
+- Exact bonds
+- Exact connection-point assignments
+- Exact angles
+- Exact rotations
+- Exact silhouette
+- Exact topology
+- Explicit branches
+- Explicit organs
+- Species-specific body plans
+- Predator/prey/scavenger roles
+- A fixed evolutionary progression
+- A guaranteed final structure

+If the blueprint uniquely determines these properties, it has reverted to the old explicit-diagram model and violates this specification.

+---

+4. Developmental Coordinate System

+Blueprint fields exist in an organism-local developmental coordinate system.

+Origin

+The developmental origin is anchored to the organism's initial seed.

+This origin persists throughout development.

+Translation

+When the organism moves through the world, its developmental coordinate frame moves with it.

+Developmental coordinates therefore remain stable relative to the organism rather than the environment.

+Re-centering

+The developmental frame must not continuously re-center on:

+- Center of mass
+- Current bounding box
+- Current geometric center
+- Newly grown material

+Continuous re-centering would change the meaning of existing developmental fields as the organism grows and could create feedback in which growth changes the developmental target that caused the growth.

+Orientation

+The initial local axes are established when the organism is initialized.

+The blueprint does not require a permanently world-aligned body plan.

+Future orientation mechanisms may evolve if required, but they must not introduce a fixed world-space body plan.

+---

+5. Field Representation

+Fields must be represented as compact continuous parameterizations, not literal high-resolution bitmap or voxel grids.

+The initial implementation should use a small number of radial influences.

+Each influence may contain:

+- Local center
+- Radius
+- Strength
+- Falloff

+Initial fields should generally use approximately 1–3 influences per field.

+This provides a compact genome representation while allowing nonuniform developmental tendencies.

+Deferred complexity

+The initial implementation should not add aspect ratio, ellipse parameters, arbitrary orientation, or high-resolution spatial maps unless experimentation demonstrates that the simpler representation cannot produce the desired emergent behavior.

+Additional parameters should be introduced only when justified by observed developmental limitations.

+---

+6. Material-Composition Fields

+Each material-composition field represents a relative developmental preference for a material.

+The field does not command the organism to contain a particular quantity of that material.

+For example, a Carbon field may indicate that Carbon-rich development is favored in one region and less favored in another.

+The solver remains free to produce a different composition when constrained by:

+- Available environmental material
+- Physical geometry
+- Existing structure
+- Connection constraints
+- Developmental history
+- Other physical limitations

+The resource catalog remains authoritative for the physical properties of each resource.

+Blueprint mutation changes developmental preference; it does not mutate the underlying physical properties of resources.

+---

+7. Structural-Density Field

+The structural-density field indicates where the genome favors more or less physical structure.

+It does not prescribe:

+- The number of structural units
+- Exact geometry
+- Exact thickness
+- Exact boundaries
+- Specific branches

+A high-density region means that additional structure is developmentally favored there.

+The realized amount and arrangement of structure are determined by the construction process and physical constraints.

+---

+8. Connectivity Field

+The connectivity field indicates where greater or lesser structural connectivity is developmentally favored.

+It does not specify which particular units connect to which other units.

+It does not prescribe individual bonds or connection-point assignments.

+The construction solver uses the field as one input when selecting among physically valid structural realizations.

+The actual bond graph remains owned by the physical structure.

+---

+9. Preferred Developmental Mass

+The existing genome "adult_mass" concept is repurposed as the organism's preferred developmental mass.

+It means:

+«The approximate structural mass toward which development tends.»

+It does not mean:

+«The mass at which an organism becomes an adult.»

+Actual organism mass is always derived from the realized physical structure.

+There must not be a separate authoritative "blueprint_mass" alongside "adult_mass".

+Mass authority

+Genome: preferred developmental mass
+Physical structure: actual mass

+The preferred mass is a soft developmental preference, not a hard boundary or guaranteed final mass.

+Environmental scarcity, structural constraints, damage, developmental history, and other physical conditions may prevent the organism from reaching it.

+Maturation

+Maturation remains a separate lifecycle state.

+Reaching preferred developmental mass does not, by itself, constitute maturation unless a future lifecycle specification explicitly establishes that relationship.

+---

+10. Construction Solver

+The construction/development solver receives, at minimum:

+- Genome developmental fields
+- Current physical structure
+- Available material
+- Resource geometry
+- Connection constraints
+- Existing physical relationships
+- Environmental constraints

+The solver searches for a physically valid realization that is compatible with the developmental preferences.

+It should select among possible realizations rather than simply translating blueprint coordinates directly into geometry.

+---

+11. Existing Structure Has Priority

+Already-realized physical structure is authoritative.

+Development must not arbitrarily rearrange existing units merely because another arrangement would produce a better blueprint-field match.

+The blueprint influences future development.

+It does not retroactively rewrite physical history.

+This allows developmental history and environmental conditions to contribute to the resulting organism.

+---

+12. No Guaranteed Blueprint Realization

+A blueprint is an intention, not a guarantee.

+The final organism may differ from its genome's developmental preferences because of:

+- Resource scarcity
+- Unavailable material
+- Physical collision
+- Connection limitations
+- Existing structural geometry
+- Environmental conditions
+- Developmental history
+- Other physical constraints

+This variation is intentional.

+Two organisms with the same genome may therefore develop different valid structures under different conditions.

+---

+13. Authority Boundaries

+The following authority hierarchy is mandatory:

+Information| Authority
+Resource physical properties| Resource catalog Developmental preferences| Genome / blueprint
+Actual material composition| Physical structure
+Actual structural units| Physical structure
+Actual geometry| Physical structure
+Actual positions/orientations| Physical structure Actual bonds| Physical structure
+Actual connectivity| Physical structure
+Actual mass| Physical structure
+Environmental availability| Environment

+No duplicated authoritative representation should be introduced.

+The blueprint must never become a second source of truth for the organism's actual structure.

+---

+14. Mutation and Inheritance

+Blueprint parameters are genome traits and therefore may:

+- Be inherited
+- Mutate
+- Produce developmental variation

+Mutation should modify field parameters smoothly where practical rather than replacing a developmental field with arbitrary spatial noise.

+Resource properties themselves are not mutated through the blueprint.

+---

+15. Blueprint Fitness

+The blueprint has no independent fitness score.

+It contributes to organism development.

+Natural selection operates on the organism and its consequences in the simulation rather than directly scoring whether a blueprint matches a predetermined body shape.

+---

+16. Performance Requirement

+Blueprints must remain compact.

+The initial implementation must not store a per-organism high-resolution spatial bitmap or voxel map.

+Continuous parameterized influences are preferred because they:

+- Reduce memory use
+- Reduce mutation dimensionality
+- Preserve smooth developmental variation
+- Avoid encoding explicit body plans
+- Allow environmental constraints to influence realization

+---

+17. Minimum Viable Blueprint

+The minimum useful implementation consists of:

+1. Material-composition preference
+2. Structural-density preference
+3. Preferred developmental mass

+The architecture should support a connectivity field, but connectivity may be introduced as an active developmental input when testing demonstrates that material and density preferences alone cannot produce sufficient structural variation.

+---

+18. Required Success Test

+A valid implementation must permit the following:

+«The same blueprint can produce two different physically valid organisms when environmental conditions or developmental history differ.»

+A blueprint that uniquely determines every material, bond, angle, coordinate, or structural relationship fails this specification.

+---

+19. Design Intent

+The blueprint exists to provide the minimum amount of heritable information necessary to bias development toward repeatable tendencies while leaving physical realization to emergence.

+The goal is not to encode an organism.

+The goal is to encode how development tends to behave.